 Browse resources for planning and implementing distributed energy projects.

 Step 2: Begin Construction

-The project developer orders the equipment and begins construction or installation of the distributed energy system employing a team.
+The project developer orders the equipment and begins construction or installation of the distributed energy system.
 The contract administrator enforces the terms of the contract.
-The project developer’s construction manager ensures that the various disciplines (e.g., roofers, plumbers, and electricians) are coordinated so that the different components work together as a system.
-Close coordination is also required with building occupants and management to minimize issues that could impact the facility's mission.
+The project developer's construction manager ensures that the various trades (e.g., roofers, plumbers, electricians) are coordinated so that the different components work together as a system.
+Close coordination with building occupants and management will help to minimize issues that could impact the facility's mission.
 Much of this is accomplished through frequent meetings between the construction manager and facility management and occupants.